-$^{10}\,$ In our dataset, we cannot allow for heterogeneous trends among stores inside the same markets.
+$^{^9\,}$ In our dataset, we cannot allow for heterogeneous trends among stores inside the same markets.
 We will discuss this issue in a later section.

-&lt;sup>11 We could allow for heterogeneous price responses among incumbents by the type of incumbent stores.
-A regression with additional interaction terms among three variables, treatment dummy, after opening dummy, and store type dummies, does not give us stable results, probably because of an insufficient number of treatment and control stores of the same type in each market.
+10 We could allow for heterogeneous price responses among incumbents by the type of incumbent stores.
+A regression with additional interaction terms among three variables, treatment dummy, after opening dummy, and store type dummies, does not yield stable results, probably because of an insufficient number of treatment and control stores of the same type in each market.